Yasabs10/panelreader.koplugin/panelzoom_integration.koplugin/README.md

 ## 🎯 Best Practices

-1. **High-quality manga**: Use kindle comick converter and use high-resolution scans for better panel detection
+1. **High-quality manga**: Use kindle comic converter and use high-resolution scans for better panel detection
 2. **Consistent naming**: Keep manga files and JSON in the same directory

 ## 🔄 Advanced Usage